redhat-best-practices-for-k8s/test-network-function/README.md

 operator|The operator test suite is designed basic Kubernetes Operator functionality.|4.4.3 container|The container test suite is designed to test container functionality and configuration|4.4.3

+#### Generic Test Network Function Runtime Dependencies

+The generic test suite requires that the NF has the following binary dependencies:
+* `ping`
+* `ip`

+If you do not provide these dependencies in your NF, please add them manually using your platform-dependent package manager.
+Automated installation of missing dependencies is considered future work.

 ### CNF Specific